 When to Cut Back Pampas Grass

 The best time to cut back pampas grass is in late winter, before new growth appears.
-While it grows as a perennial in warmer areas, it is not evergreen in freezing climates.
-Still, many cultivars are cold-hardy and can survive in climates lower than USDA zone 8.
+While it grows as a perennial throughout its hardiness range, it is not evergreen in freezing climates.
+Still, many cultivars are cold-hardy and can survive in climates colder than USDA zone 7, especially with winter protection.

 When cold weather sets in, the foliage and stems turn brown, dry out and die.
 They also become a fire hazard.
 Make room for new growth by cutting it back almost to the ground.

 Methods of Cutting Pampas Grass

 Pruning this plant is not a simple matter.
 At maturity, pampas grass can reach a maximum average height and spread of 10 feet.
 Because of the size of pampas grass, an electric chainsaw, power hedge trimmers or lopping shears are most effective in cutting back the plants.

 Sterilize power tools by wiping or spraying the blades with rubbing alcohol.
 You can dip the blades of hand tools in rubbing alcohol or a household cleaner such as Lysol or Pine-Sol.
 Allow your tools to air dry before you start cutting.
 This will help prevent the spread of fungal and bacterial diseases.

 Protect yourself as well — even dry, pampas grass leaves have sharp edges, and they will slice easily through your skin if you aren't careful.
 Wear safety goggles, long sleeves, long pants, closed-toe shoes and elbow-length gloves when cutting back the plant.

 Pampas grass is a vigorous grower and can grow from its roots to its maximum height — or close to it — in one season, so cutting it back to the ground won't really limit its size.
 If you don't have the tools to cut it all the way down, remove the dead foliage from the plant by combing it.